Working with Web Processing Service with Python and OWSLib¶

 Finch

-humidex : The humidex indicates how hot the air feels to an average person, accounting for the effect of humidity.
-It can be loosely interpreted as the equivalent perceived temperature when the air is dry.
+humidex : The humidex describes the temperature felt by a person when relative humidity is taken into account.
+It can be interpreted as the equivalent temperature felt when the air is dry.

 Assume we’re interested in using the humidex process, we first need to know which arguments this process expects.
 To get this information, we must first send a describeProcess request to the server for the process description.

-Humidex index. : The humidex indicates how hot the air feels to an average person, accounting for the effect of humidity.
-It can be loosely interpreted as the equivalent perceived temperature when the air is dry.
+Humidex : The humidex describes the temperature felt by a person when relative humidity is taken into account.
+It can be interpreted as the equivalent temperature felt when the air is dry.

 ['tas', 'tdps', 'hurs', 'check_missing', 'missing_options', 'cf_compliance', 'data_validation', 'variable', 'output_name', 'output_format', 'csv_precision']